Trump vs. Biden: How did we get here, America?

-When Vermont Sen. Bernie Sanders’ decision to suspend his presidential campaign, the politically educated factions of America ejected a collective sigh of exasperation.
-For reasons undisclosed, the Democratic Party favored former Vice President of the United States Joe Biden to represent its party, inexplicably repeating the very same mistakes the party suffered from just four years ago.
+When Vermont Sen. Bernie Sanders’ decided to suspend his presidential campaign, the politically-educated factions of America ejected a collective sigh of exasperation.
+For reasons undisclosed, the Democratic Party favored former Vice President of the United States Joe Biden to represent its platform, inexplicably repeating the same mistakes that sabotaged its 2016 efforts to retain the White House.

-Of course, that’s not meant as an endorsement of incumbent president Donald Trump.
+Of course, that’s not meant as an endorsement of incumbent U.S. President Donald Trump.

 As Biden scrambles to earn support from a reluctant Sanders coalition, Trump continues to fumble America’s coronavirus response, describing the prospect of 100,000 American casualties as a personal success.

 While conservative pundits invest scarce resources toward convincing Americans that the leader of the free world did not publicly float the idea of injecting sanitizer to combat COVID-19, the democratic nominee faces a sexual assault allegation from a former aide that is accruing more momentum by the day.